arzuisiktopbas/20-Solidity/README.md

 * Level Three is a [DeferredEquityPlan](https://github.com/arzuisiktopbas/20-Solidity/blob/main/DeferredEquityPlan.sol) that models traditional company stock plans.
 This contract automatically manages 1000 shares with an annual distribution of 250 over 4 years for a single employee.

 ![defered](https://github.com/arzuisiktopbas/20-Solidity/blob/main/Images/deferredequity.png)

+# As we can see all tree steps are successfuly excecuted